stoeps13/connections-doc/source/admin/admin/t_admin_wikis_setting_maxsize.md

     WikisConfigService.updateConfig("file.attachment.maximumSizeInKb", "<number_of_kilobytes>")
     ```

+    !!! note
-    **Note:** For better performance, set the maximum size of attachments to 2 GB.
+    For better performance, set the maximum size of attachments to 2 GB.
 Files that are larger than that are likely to reach browser or server limitations.
 The following limits show the default maximum size for different types of files:

     -   Media: 512 MB
     -   Pages: 1 MB
     -   Attachments: 75 MB
 5. Check in the configuration file.

+    !!! note
-    **Note:** You must check in the file during the same wsadmin session in which you checked it out.
+    You must check in the file during the same wsadmin session in which you checked it out.
 For more information, see *Applying Wikis property changes*.

 **Parent topic:**[Administering Wikis](../admin/c_admin_wikis_overview.md)